pablo-matheus/camping-fire-api/README.md

 > If you are using **Windows** execute ```.\mvnw spring-boot:run``` in the terminal.

-- See the endpoints of the application in http://localhost:8080/swagger-ui.html.
+- Application endpoints documentation in http://localhost:8080/swagger-ui.html.

-> You can access http://localhost:8080/h2-console for manage the H2 Database.
+> You can access http://localhost:8080/h2-console for manage the H2 Database, use ```jdbc:h2:mem:camping-fire``` in JDBC URL field.

 ### Running with Dev Profile